cyrraz/plothist/docs/usage/plot_fitting_results.rst

 .. warning::

    For a complex PDF that depends on multiple observables, be sure get the correct PDF projection before calling this function.
+If it doesn't work, you can use the other method described in :ref:`plot-roofit-canvas-solution-label`.

 .. code-block:: python